 Repeat procedures 3.2-3.5 for the 10 sampling units.

 When this method is used to determine floral health associated with Chapter 62-302.531, F.A.C., calculate the mean Coefficient of Conservatism (C of C) and the percent invasive exotics as follows.
 (This rule reference is provided for information only and not needed for use of this SOP.)
-Obtain C of C scores and the invasive exotic status from Table LVI 1000-1.
+Obtain C of C scores and the invasive non-native status from Table LVI 1000-1.
 Taxa not contained in Table LVI 1000-1 shall not be included in these calculations.

 The Mean C of C is weighted by taxon occurrence, where the presence of a taxon in a 10 m segment is one occurrence, and the maximum number of occurrences for a taxon within the 100 m reach is ten.
 For each taxon, multiply the C of C score by the number of occurrences.
 Calculate the Mean C of C as the sum of these products divided by the total number of taxa occurrences in the 100 m reach.
 For both the numerator and denominator, only include occurrences of taxa for which a C of C score is available in Table LVI 1000-1.

-Calculate the percent invasive exotics as the number of occurrences of taxa listed as Category I or II by the Florida Exotic Pest Plant Council (FLEPPC) in Table LVI 1000-1 in the 100 m reach divided by the total number of taxa occurrences in the 100 m reach.
-For both the numerator and denominator, only include occurrences of taxa for which FLEPPC status can be determined.
-Do not include genus-level occurrences if some species of the genus are on the FLEPPC list but some species are not.
+Calculate the percent invasive non-native taxa as the number of occurrences of taxa listed as Category I or II by the Florida Invasive Species Council (FISC) in Table LVI 1000-1 in the 100 m reach divided by the total number of taxa occurrences in the 100 m reach.
+For both the numerator and denominator, only include occurrences of taxa for which FISC status can be determined.
+Do not include genus-level occurrences if some species of the genus are on the FISC list but some species are not.

 Florida Wetland Condition Index Sampling: Vegetation